Inga74u/DiscordStuffs/README.md

 ## Kazuki
-Kazuki is being developed by Inga74u, currently it is a part of my own Java program 'Thanatos' and has to be detached from it to be uploaded everytime.
+Kazuki is being developed by Inga74u, currently it is a part of his own Java program 'Thanatos' and has to be detached from said program to be uploaded everytime.